otherness-space/basic/README.txt

 ============

 - modernizr.js
   Modernizr detects HTML and CSS features and applies classes to the <html> object you can then reference in your stylesheets.
 Use the URL at the top of the modernizr.js file to customize the features you wish to detect.
 - selectivizr-min.js
   This script will only be loaded for Internet Explorer 8 through the ie8 theme library.
-It will provide a JS fallback for CSS :nth-child, an important part of the Bourbon Neat grid system, as it is not supported in Internet Explorer 8.
+It will provide a JS fallback for CSS :nth- child, an important part of the Bourbon Neat grid system, as it is not supported in Internet Explorer 8.
 - build/scripts.js & source/scripts.js
   When using Grunt, save files to the source folder and a minified version will automatically be saved to the build folder.
 See comments in basic.libraries.yml file to enable the starter scripts.js file.

 ===================